Yard trees are trees planted on private property.

 WHAT CAN I DO IF I HAVE LIMITED MOBILITY AND WANT A TREE?

-TreePhilly provides free yard tree delivery and planting for Philadelphia residents with limited mobility.
+TreePhilly provides free yard tree delivery and planting for Philadelphia residents with limited mobility, who are physically unable to plant their tree.
 If you would like to utilize this service, select the “assisted planting” option at the bottom of the yard tree request form.

 What kind of trees are available?